 Looking for a peanut oil substitute for your next recipe?

 It’s common to run out of an ingredient right when you need it most.
-Another reason why you might want an alternative to peanut oil is in case of allergies.

 Here’s what you need to know about this ingredient and what you can use as a peanut oil substitute.